r run

 ck rock

-Surprise, we’ve put this video here for reference, but for your little learners, don’t teach this ck until much later (in part 3 of the lessons).
+Surprise, we’ve put this video here for reference, but for your little learners, you can save this ck spelling until later (in part 3 of the lessons).

 At the end of a word or syllable (rock).